kackogut/Popular-Movies/README.md

     * Allow the user to tap on a movie poster and transition to a details screen with additional movie information
     * Movies have to appear in Recycler View

+Features that will be soon implemented on Stage 2:
+    * Allow users to view and play trailers ( either in the youtube app or a web browser), and allow read reviews of a selected movie.
+    * Users can mark a movie as a favorite in the details view by tapping a button (star).
+This is for a local movies collection that will be maintained and does not require an API request.
+    * App would be optimized for tabled experience.

 ## Getting Started

 App uses The Movie Database API.
 To connect to it you have to enter unique API key.
 You can create it here: https://www.themoviedb.org/account/signup?language=en-EN , and then paste it to code marked with TODO.